When Being the Goat Becomes a Lot

 What To Expect From A Debt Management Plan

-This entry is part 1 of 1 in the series Getting Out of Debt
+This entry is part 1 of 1 in the series Getting Out of Debt.

 In 2024, American Consumer Credit Counseling clients paid off around $191,257,429.83 in debt!
 Debt Management Plans help people regain control of their financial lives by consolidating their debts into a single, manageable monthly payment.
 Here’s what you can expect when you enroll in a Debt Management Plan (DMP) with American Consumer Credit Counseling (ACCC).
 What to Expect from a Debt Management Plan Personalized Financial Assessment The process begins with a thorough financial assessment conducted by…